nimbix/jardoc/docs/cicd.md

 *History* opens a pop up window to monitor event history (such as build and pull status) of your application.
 Use this function to know when a pull completes for example.

 *Download AppDef* downloads the application's `AppDef.json`, which you can modify to change application metadata and endpoints.
 The default `AppDef.json` provides standard endpoints and basic metadata.
 You can upload changes by placing `/etc/NAE/AppDef.json` in your Docker image.
-For reference on the application definition format (AppDef), please see the [JARVICE Application Definition Guide](https://www.nimbix.net/jarvice-application-deployment-guide/).
+For reference on the application definition format (AppDef), please see the [Application Definition Guide](appdef.md) section.

 # Running the Application